bbbales2/mwiki/ODE-System-Refactor.md

 # Open Issues

-How do we implement this?
+- How do we implement this?
 Someone needs to spec these out further with tests.

+- Where do we stick the decoupling operation?
+Currently we have this being part of coupled_ode_system AND we have the function decouple_ode_states.
+As the *_ode_system concentrate on creating the right RHS to pass into the integrators, I think we should stick with the newer function decouple_ode_states, right?

 # Side notes